Steven23X/Techflow-OOP/ReadMe.md

 ### **Smart Pointers and Lambda Expressions**
 - [X] Use smart pointers for dynamic allocations from your project instead of raw pointers with new and delete.
 - [X] Use at least two lambda expressions to parameterize the functionality of a function or a class.

+---

+## **Task 3**

+### **Generic Programming**
+- [X] Use at least one user-defined template class.
+(TF_Vector)
+- [X] Define and call at least one template function.
+- [X]  Use the template class and function defined above in at least one place in your project.

+### **Design Patterns**
+- [X] Choose a pattern that is either already implemented in your project
+- Strategy Pattern : Payment Method Hierarchy - TF_PaymentMethod -> TF_CreditCard, TF_Cash.
+- The Strategy pattern suggests that you take a class that does something specific in a lot of different ways and extract all of these algorithms into separate classes called strategies.
+- The original class(TF_PaymentMethod), called context, must have a field for storing a reference to one of the strategies (TF_CreditCard, TF_Cash).
+The context delegates the work to a linked strategy object instead of executing it on its own.

+### **Standard Library**
+- [ ] Use at least two different container data types from the STL.
+- [ ] Use at least one utility function from the standard library.

+### **Smart Pointers**
+- [X] Replace manual dynamic allocation with smart pointers.

+### **Const and Utility Library**
+- [ ] Use the const modifier correctly wherever possible and meaningful in the program.
+- [ ] Use a utility library from the standard library.